Gaza Rescuers Say 17 Killed, Dozens Wounded In Israel Strike On School - UrduPoint

 Gaza Rescuers Say 17 Killed, Dozens Wounded In Israel Strike On School

-Gaza's civil defence agency said an Israeli strike on a school-turned-shelter killed at least 17 people Thursday in the Palestinian territory's central Nuseirat area, while the Israeli military reported it had hit Hamas
+Rescuers in central Gaza said an Israeli strike on Thursday killed at least 17 people at a school-turned-shelter, where the Israeli military said it had targeted Hamas workers

-, (APP - UrduPoint / Pakistan Point News - 24th Oct, 2024) Gaza's civil defence agency said an Israeli strike on a school-turned-shelter killed at least 17 people Thursday in the Palestinian territory's central Nuseirat area, while the Israeli military reported it had hit Hamas.
+, (APP - UrduPoint / Pakistan Point News - 24th Oct, 2024) Rescuers in central Gaza said an Israeli strike on Thursday killed at least 17 people at a school-turned-shelter, where the Israeli military said it had targeted Hamas workers.

-The Israeli military targeted the Al-Shuhada school in Nuseirat camp, killing 17 people and wounding dozens more, Mahmud Bassal, a spokesman for the agency, told AFP.
+Al-Shuhada school in Nuseirat refugee camp, where Hamas authorities said displaced Palestinians had sought refuge, was the latest target in a series of attacks on similar facilities across the Gaza Strip in recent months.

-The toll was confirmed by Al-Awda hospital, which said the school had been hit by an air strike.
+Mahmud Bassal, a spokesman for the Gaza civil defence agency, told AFP that the strike killed 17 people and wounded dozens more.

 Recent Stories